Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    1. Open a terminal and setup Vitis
    2. Run: <code>vitis_analyzer &</code>
-   3. File menu -> Import Summary...
+   3. File menu -> Open Summary...
    4. Browse to <code>./build</code>
    5. Select cholesky_kernel_hw_emu_xclbin_<b>run</b>_summary (prefixed with the blue "play" pictogram)
    6. Navigate around by yourself ([see this 45 seconds looping gif](../images/analyzer_anim.gif)) to see how to go around in Vitis Analyzer)